Jesus Christ Superstar: Act II

 Jesus shares a Passover meal with his disciples, where they get drunk and pay little attention to him.
 He remarks that "for all you care" the wine they are drinking could be his blood and the bread his body.
-He asks them to remember him, then, frustrated by their lack of understanding, he predicts that Peter will deny him three times that night, and that another one of them will betray him.
+He asks them to remember him, and then, frustrated by their lack of understanding, he predicts that Peter will deny him three times that night, and that another one of them will betray him.
 Judas admits that he is the one who will betray Jesus and, saying that he does not understand why Jesus had no plan, leaves ("The Last Supper").

 The remaining apostles fall asleep as Jesus retreats to the Garden of Gethsemane to pray.
-He tells God his doubts about whether his mission has had any success and angrily demands to know why he should continue and suffer the horrible death that awaits him.
-Receiving no answer, he realizes that he cannot defy God's will, and surrenders to God. ("Gethsemane (I Only Want to Say)").
+He tells God his doubts about whether his mission has had any success and pleads to find a way to avoid the horrible death that awaits him.
+Receiving no answer, he realises that there is no other way to complete his mission, and resigns himself to God's will. ("Gethsemane (I Only Want to Say)").
 Judas arrives with Roman soldiers and identifies Jesus by kissing him on the cheek.
 When Jesus is brought to trial before the Sanhedrin, Caiaphas and the priests send him to Pilate ("The Arrest").
 Meanwhile, Peter is confronted by three witnesses of Jesus's arrest, to each of whom he denies that he knows Jesus.
 Mary observes that Jesus had predicted this ("Peter's Denial").

 Pilate asks Jesus if he is the King of the Jews.
-Jesus answers "that's what you say".
+Jesus answers: "That's what you say."
 Since Jesus is from Galilee, Pilate says that he is not under his jurisdiction and sends him to King Herod ("Pilate and Christ").
 The flamboyant King Herod pressures Jesus to prove his divinity by performing miracles, but Jesus ignores him.
 Herod angrily sends him back to Pilate ("King Herod's Song").
 Mary Magdalene, Peter, and the apostles remember when they first began following Jesus, and wish that they could return to a time of hope and peace ("Could We Start Again, Please?").

 Judas is horrified at Jesus's harsh treatment.
 He expresses regret to the Pharisees, correctly dreading that he will forever be remembered as a traitor.
 Caiaphas and Annas assure him that he has done the right thing.
-Judas chucks the money he was given to the floor, and storms out.
+Judas throws the money he was given to the floor and storms out.
 He curses God for manipulating him, and commits suicide ("Judas' Death").

 At Jesus's trial, Pilate attempts to interrogate Jesus, but is cut off by a bloodthirsty mob which demands that Jesus be crucified.
-Unnerved, he tells the mob that Jesus has committed no crime and does not deserve to die, but to satisfy the mob he will have Jesus flogged.
+Unnerved, he tells the mob that Jesus has committed no crime and does not deserve to die, but to satisfy the mob, he will have Jesus flogged.
 Pilate pleads with Jesus to defend himself, but Jesus says weakly that everything has been determined by God.
-The crowd still calls for Jesus's death and finally Pilate reluctantly agrees to crucify Jesus ("Trial Before Pilate (Including The 39 Lashes)").
+The crowd still calls for Jesus's death, and finally, Pilate reluctantly agrees to crucify Jesus ("Trial Before Pilate (Including The 39 Lashes)").